 Ten years ago, Guisepi Spadafora moved into a short bus the same day he bought it.
 He spent the following five years converting the bus into a mobile home and tea house with salvaged wood and hardware.

-Named Edna Lu, the bus now serves free tea on random city streets and at events like farmers’ markets.
+Named Edna Lu, the bus now serves free tea on city streets and at events like farmers’ markets.

-In an effort to keep the tea party completely free, Guisepi does not accept monetary tips or donations while serving tea, and does not sell tea on the bus.
+In an effort to keep the tea party free, Guisepi does not accept monetary tips or donations while serving tea, and does not sell tea on the bus.
 He did however set up a communal Gift-And-Take system with pull-out drawers in which guests can give or take items like money as they need.

 Guisepi serves tea to bring people together, and remind them that money is not the key to happiness.
 According to their site, the Free Tea Party follows a few philosophies: